 You might have seen black PCB.
-The actual color of the PCBs is the solder mask, not PCB itself.
+The real color of the PCBs is the solder mask, not PCB itself.

 In most cases, the Printed Circuit Boards are green in color.
 There are a few cases where different colors are used, and for this particular case, we will focus on the black PCB.